A Chapter 7 bankruptcy is the most common type of consumer bankruptcy in Oxnard, CA.

 As the laws pertaining to bankruptcy in California often change, attempting to file for chapter 7 bankruptcy without the assistance of an Oxnard, CA bankruptcy lawyer is foolish.
 Take full advantage of the free consultation I offer so we discharge your debts in the best way possible.

-If you are being harassed by the IRS or debt collectors, need a bankruptcy, will & trust, or estate planning, call me to come up with an immediate plan to get you relief.
+If you are being harassed by the IRS or debt collectors, need a bankruptcy, will & trust, or estate planning, call me.
 I proudly serve Oxnard, Camarillo, Ventura, Santa Paula, Fillmore, & Port Hueneme.